-The rental unit should be restored to the same condition as when the tenant moved in, except for normal wear and tear.
+Under the law, the rental unit must be restored to the same condition as when the tenant moved in, except for normal wear and tear.
 Deposits cannot be used to cover normal wear and tear; or damage that existed when the tenant moved in.

-The landlord is in compliance if the required payment, statement, or both, are deposited in the U.S. Mail with First Class postage paid, within 21 days.
+The landlord is in compliance with the law if the required payment, statement, or both, are deposited in the U.S. Mail with First Class postage paid, within 21 days.
 If the tenant takes the landlord to court, and it is ruled that the landlord intentionally did not give the statement or return the money, the court can award the tenant up to twice the amount of the deposit.